Here's a little of what we're focused on

 It’s no secret that there is an underrepresentation of females in the real estate industry, and we are actively working to achieve 40:40:20 gender balance across all levels of our organisation.

-We will look to provide employment pathways for Waratahs Women's players which will work around their sporting and training schedules.
+We aim to provide employment pathways for Waratahs Women's players which will work around their sporting and training schedules.

 |